-A Predestination Paradox refers to a phenomenon in which a person traveling back in time become part of past events, and may even have caused the initial event that caused that person to travel back in time in the first place.
+A Predestination Paradox refers to a phenomenon in which a person traveling back in time becomes part of past events, and may even have caused the initial event that caused that person to travel back in time in the first place.
 In this theoretical paradox of time travel, history is presented as being unalterable and predestined, with any attempts to change past events merely resulting in that event being fulfilled.
-Science-fiction provides fertile ground for exploring this “Effect before Cause” concept, and over the years has provided much entertainment in the form of countless books and movies on the subject.

 Etymology of Predestination Paradox

-– Predestination: The word ‘predestination’ derives from the Greek word “proorizo” with pro meaning “before” and the verb “orizo” meaning to “determine”.
+The word ‘predestination’ derives from the Greek word “proorizo” with “pro” meaning “before” and the verb “orizo” meaning to “determine”.
 It has been in use since classical times, with the Greek physician Hippocrates (460-370 BC) using it to describe an intended result following the administration of medication.
-It is mentioned four times in the Bible, or more specifically in the Epistles of Paul, and over time in theology has come to represent God having immutably determined all event throughout eternity that will come to pass.
+It is mentioned four times in the Bible, or more specifically in the Epistles of Paul, and over time in theology has come to represent God having immutably determined all events throughout eternity that will come to pass.

 LUCSLY: “So you’re not contending it was a predestination paradox?”

 DULMUR: “A time loop.
 That you were meant to go back into the past?”

 In the second instance, Doctor Bashir worries that after being invited on a date by a woman bearing his great-grandmother’s name, Watley, he could be destined to fall in love with her and become his own great-grandfather, who no one had ever met.
 As a worried Bashir then ponders: “If I don’t meet with her tomorrow, I may never be born.”

 What type of paradox is the Predestination Paradox?

 Time travel paradoxes are generally categorized into either: